 They can ‘feed’ off their social surroundings, but there has to be intellectually stimulating or emotionally invested content present.

-The myth that introverts are shy or not strong willed, are exactly that, myths.
+The myth that introverts are shy or not strong-willed is exactly that, a myth.
 Many public speakers are introverted in nature.
-Their detail oriented nature’s lead them to prepare very thoroughly prepare for their ‘performances’.
+Their detail-oriented nature leads them to prepare very thoroughly prepare for their ‘performances’.

 Once the objective is achieved they fall back into a quiet demeanor.
-If anything, the objectiveness manner of ‘small talk’ is why they experience problems.
+If anything, the objective manner of ‘small talk’ is why they experience problems.

 Introverts pay attention to much more of the happenings of their surroundings.
 This sensitivity means they have more ‘mental’ threads that their mind can ‘pull’ at.

-Self sufficient, self driven and intellectually organized, introverts can be found on career paths that don’t force them to deal with the public.
-Writer, scientist, artists and behind the scenes technical specialists are a few of the paths introverts prefer.
+Self-sufficient, self-driven, and intellectually organized, introverts can be found on career paths that don’t force them to deal with the public.
+Writers, scientists, artists, and behind-the-scenes technical specialists are a few of the paths introverts prefer.